The Hard Questions

 Deliberately shrink the economy, reduce consumption, and redistribute what remains.
 The most intellectually honest framework within academic economics.
 The diagnosis is correct: infinite growth on a finite planet is impossible.

-Why it isn’t enough: it offers contraction without a positive vision.
-“Less” is not something people will choose, organize around, or fight for.
+Why it is not enough: it offers contraction without a positive vision.
+"Less" is not something people will choose, organize around, or fight for.
 It triggers exactly the fear and resistance that prevents collective action — it feels like austerity, like punishment, like having things taken away.
 The degrowth movement is analytically brilliant and politically dead on arrival.
 It describes the problem without providing the motivation to solve it.

 Score: Right diagnosis, wrong medicine.
 People need something to move toward, not just away from.